 In the last 5 years, we have built platforms that have generated and handled over 15,000,000 leads.

 Leads are the lifeblood of new business.
-Why entrust their handling to simple Wordpress email forms, when you can automate all types of prcesses from lead scoring, to data scrubing, qualification, and migration to/from CMS, as well as campaign setups across a multitude of channels including email drip, sms, telephony and social web.
+Why entrust their handling to simple Wordpress email forms, when you can automate all types of processes from lead scoring, to data scrubing, qualification, and migration to/from CMS, as well as campaign setups across a multitude of channels including email drip, sms, telephony and social web.

 Most of our web applications are developed with a mobile-first mindset.
 A growing percentage of search and display are coming in from mobile, and many managers want to be able to access simple dashboard/reports/levers from the road.
 So we try in all cases to build landers, admin areas, and dashboard with some form of mobile ready templating system.